 Osteoporosis: People who receive long-term, daily doses of heparin should be monitored by their doctor for possible development of osteoporosis (brittle bones) or fractures.

 Pregnancy: Although heparin is the anticoagulant (blood-thinner) of choice during pregnancy, caution needs to be exercised due to risk of bleeding, especially during the third trimester and immediately after the birth.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Seniors: Seniors may be at an increased risk of bleeding while using heparin.
-Your doctor may adjust your dose accordingly.
+Your doctor will adjust your dose accordingly.